Holben888/personal-blog/nextjs-contentful/nextjs-contentful.md

 Alright, so we've set the stage. _Now let's fetch our data!_

-We'll be using GraphiQL to so we can view our "schemas" with a nice GUI. [**You can install this tool here**](https://www.electronjs.org/apps/graphiql), using either homebrew on MacOS or the [Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on Windows.
+We'll be using GraphiQL to view our "schemas" with a nice GUI. [**You can install this tool here**](https://www.electronjs.org/apps/graphiql), using either homebrew on MacOS or the [Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on Windows.
 Otherwise, if you want to follow along as a `curl` or Postman warrior, be my guest!

 Opening the app for the first time, you should see a screen like this: